Even the best-planned vacations can face unexpected hiccups.

 What about compensation?

 Currently, compensation amounts and processes for redress vary by airline—and that’s the problem.
 The method of compensation isn’t spelled out either; a travel voucher with an expiry date could be issued.
 AMA has advocated that passengers always be entitled to any compensation in cash or an equivalent form if agreed by the passenger.
-Under the proposed regulations, air travellers would be eligible for up to $2,400 if they’re bumped from an overbooked flight, up to $2,100 for lost or damaged luggage, and up to $1,000 for substantial flight delays or cancellations.
+Under the new regulations, air travellers are eligible for up to $2,400 if they’re bumped from an overbooked flight, up to $2,100 for lost or damaged luggage, and up to $1,000 for substantial flight delays or cancellations.
 During delays, airlines will be required to provide assistance such as food, drink and accommodations.

 MORE TO READ